jeewanMgr/BankingManagementSystem/README.md

 # BankingManagementSystem

-It's a simple Banking Management System using Batabase Tools Using
+#1 Simple Banking Management System Using following tools:
-         java
+ Java
  JDBC
-         mysql

-Things TODO after Download the files:
+ MySQL
+ JFrame
+ Server (Apache + MariaDB)

+#2 Environment Setup
-   1. Download the folder and make your root path for the two jr.
+1. Download eclipse or any IDE and setup the DataBase Connection.
-   2. Changes the image paths because image paths is incorrect here as i put the absolute path for the image.
-   3. Download bms.sql file and follow step 4.
-   4. Setup the bms.sql file into your database.
+2. Setup the download library with the root of your project.

-You can deposite and withdraw the money create the account base on the SSN number
+3. Setup the path of the image if did not find the image after you run the program.

+#3 Customer can do the following task
+1. Withdraw the Balance.
+2. Deposite the Balance.
+3. View the Balance

-Admin can do the following task.
+#4 Admin can do the following task.
  1. Admin can only do the add the SSN number and give to the Customer so they can create the Account
  2. withou SSN Number Customer cannot make the account.
- 3. Admin can check all the customer account.
+ 3. Admin can check all the customer account and SSN number.
  4. Close the customer Account.
- 5. check the SSN number